-- Herbal remedies like camomile tea, peppermint tea, turmeric and ginger
+- Herbs, Spices and Herbal Teas: camomile tea, peppermint tea, turmeric and ginger

 Another recommendation I have is a book called Meals That Heal Inflammation by Julie Daniluk.
 It’s loaded with great information and could be a helping hand to know which foods do what.